danielcbit/apcctrl/doc/manual/manual.rst

 Configure Event Trap Receivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-(Requires apcupsd-3.12.0 and later)
+(Requires apcctrl-3.12.0 and later)

-By default, APCUPSD will poll the SNMP UPS card once per minute.
+By default, APCCTRL will poll the SNMP UPS card once per minute.
 In
 this case, server notification of UPS alarms could potentially be
 delayed one minute.
 Event trap catching mitigates this shortcoming.
 Any UPS alarms are instantly sent to prescribe servers connected